kill9zombie/elixir_dojo/DOJO.md

     20

-We use the `head|tail` thing a lot, lists are more like linked lists rather than normal arrays in other languages.
+We use the `head|tail` thing a lot.
 You can also do the same thing for other structures too.
 Try picking the second value out of a tuple such as `{:jimbob, :fruitbat}`.

 We can also pick values out from maps: